Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Preliminaries

+where $p_{y'}$ is the predicted probability for the ground-truth class $y'$. \end{definition} FL recovers standard cross-entropy at $\gamma = 0$.
+For $\gamma > 0$, the loss acts as a reweighted objective where each instance is modulated by $w(p_{y'}) = (1 - p_{y'})^\gamma$.
+The focusing parameter $\gamma$ controls the importance distribution: as $p_{y'} \to 1$, high-confidence samples are significantly downweighted, shifting the optimization focus toward low-confidence examples.

+\begin{definition}[Inverse Focal Loss \citep{wang2021rethinking}] The Inverse Focal Loss (IFL) reverses the weighting logic of FL by emphasizing high-confidence predictions:

-In contrast to focal loss, which downweights confident predictions, inverse focal loss assigns greater weight to high-confidence samples.
-We analytically derive the gradient of inverse focal loss (App.~\ref{apdix:gradien}) and show empirically that certain values of \( \gamma \) may lead to undesirable behavior during training (see Fig.~\ref{fig:invgammaselection} in appendix).
+where $p_{y'}$ is the predicted probability for the ground-truth class $y'$. \end{definition} Unlike focal loss, inverse focal loss prioritizes high-confidence samples.
+Our gradient analysis reveals that empirically that certain values of \(\gamma\) may lead to undesirable behavior during training (see Fig.~\ref{fig:gammaselection} in Appendix~\ref{appendix:gradient}).
 Surprisingly, despite their fundamentally opposite reweighting schemes, both strategies have been reported to improve classifier calibration.